d104601/readme_generator/README.md

 - [Additional](#Additional)

 ## Description
 README generator with command line interface for developers using node.js.
 The base of this README.md is also generated with this application.
+Please see Sample_Readme.md for generated sample.

 ## Installation
 Download all files in the repository.
 This application requires "Node.js" and "inquirer" package.
 To install inquirer, please enter following in same directory: